How white-label partners brand and deliver CAM audit findings reports

 30-day check-in

-Thirty days after report delivery, send a brief email to confirm the client received the report, ask whether any questions came up in their review, and confirm whether they intend to pursue a dispute.
-Many clients need this prompt to move forward.
+Thirty days after delivery, send a short email.
+Confirm the client got the report.
+Ask if any questions came up.
+Ask if they plan to pursue a dispute.
+Many clients need this nudge to act.
 Without it, the report sits in their inbox and the dispute window closes.

 60-90 day dispute progress check

-By 60 to 90 days after delivery, most clients who pursued a dispute have received the landlord's initial response.
-This is the right time to offer assistance reviewing the landlord's response, which is typically included in the standard dispute support scope.
-It is also the right time to introduce year-2 monitoring.
+By 60 to 90 days after delivery, most clients who filed a dispute have the landlord's first response.
+Now is the time to help them review it.
+That help is usually part of the standard dispute support scope.
+Now is also the time to bring up year-2 monitoring.

 Language for year-2 monitoring outreach: